the Creative Commons Attribution 4.0 License.

 Since there are few visible differences among the computed ages, the computed age profiles relative to the one produced by the RCIP+corr scheme (Fig. 7b) are shown.
 The figures show comparable relative performance levels in spite of the different input surface mass balance histories.
 The age profiles produced by the RCIP scheme deviate systematically from RCIP+corr by less than 1 kyr throughout the depth range, which reflects the differences in computing the departure points.
 The other two schemes deviate around 10 kyr at most.
 The age difference oscillations seen in the UP-2 and UP-1 schemes are visible near the age corresponding to the time when switching was conducted between the high and low surface mass balances. (Δ𝒜 vs. 𝒜 plots are presented in the Supplement).
 These oscillations reflect the characteristics of the UP-2 and UP-1 schemes at the discontinuities.

 Figures 7c and 8c show the computed annual layer thickness, λ, against the depth.
 In the present paper, the annual layer thickness is defined as the inverse of the age gradient.
-For the RCIP+corr and RCIP methods, the computed field of the age derivative itself (𝒜 in Eq.
+For the RCIP+corr and RCIP methods, the computed field of the age derivative itself (𝒜′ in Eq.
 44) is used with the coordinate transformation.
-On the other hand, for the UP-2 and UP-1 methods, the diagnosed field is used (AI or AII in Eqs.
+On the other hand, for the UP-2 and UP-1 methods, the diagnosed field is used ( or in Eqs.
 47, 50, and 51, respectively).
 An infinite or a very large annual layer thickness may be present near the bottom, due to the zero gradient of age as a consequence of the initial experiment conditions.
 In this study, the last 500 years are clipped from the figures.

 The annual layer thickness has the following relationship in terms of the thinning rate:

-while assuming that layers remain horizontal (Cuffey and Paterson2010).
+while assuming that layers remain horizontal (Cuffey and Paterson, 2010).
 When the basal mass balance is 0 and the thickness is constant, the vertical velocity gradient can be formulated from Eq.
 (52) as

 Finally, after some derivation, the vertical gradient of annual layer thickness can be formulated as